FidoNet: FidoNet availability

 While the use of FidoNet has dropped dramatically compared with its use up to the mid-1990s, it is still used in many countries and especially Russia and former republics of the USSR.
 Some BBSes, including those that are now available for users with Internet connections via telnet, also retain their FidoNet netmail and echomail feeds.

 Some of FidoNet's echomail conferences are available via gateways with the Usenet news hierarchy using software like UFGate.
 There are also mail gates for exchanging messages between Internet and FidoNet.
 Widespread net abuse and e-mail spam on the Internet side has caused some gateways (such as the former 1:1/31 IEEE fidonet.org gateway) to become unusable or cease operation entirely.

 FidoNews

 FidoNews is the newsletter of the FidoNet community.
 Affectionately nicknamed The Snooze, it is published weekly.
 It was first published in 1984.
 Throughout its history, it has been published by various people and entities, including the short-lived International FidoNet Association.
+From January 2002 it has been published by Björn Felten, Sweden.